UCL/rsd-engineeringcourse/session10/09furthergit.md

 ### Further Git

-Mastering Git opens up a powerful set of tools for collaborative programming.

-In this session we took a more in depth look at Git, reviewing features such as:
+Mastering Git opens up a powerful set of tools for collaborative programming.In this session we took a more in depth look at Git, reviewing areas such as:

+* key concepts in distributed and centralised version control
+* workflows for solo- and team-working
+* revision history
+* good branching strategy
-* branching and tagging
+* merging, cherry-picking, tagging, and checking the log
-* how to merge code
 * publishing a website.